 They performed internationally in India, Bangladesh, Turkey, Tunisia, Spain, Italy, France, Lithuania, Austria and Switzerland, at national and international festivals (including cultural summer Nord Hessen, Weilburger Schlosskonzerte, Villa Musica, Musik Erlebnis Munich, Podium Festival Esslingen, Kintai Music Festival Lithuania) and as guest artists on the cruise ship MS Europa 2.They shared the stage with known artists ‚Spark – the classic band‘ and Yuri Revich (both ECHO – Award winner).

 Both studied violin with Prof. Bratchkova at the Musikhochschule in Mannheim (diploma of artistic education and solo education) and since then pass their knowledge on to subsequent generations.
-In 2009 the Twiolins initiated the 1st Crossover Composition Award, to enrich and broaden the repertoire for two violins.
+In 2009 the Twiolins initiated the 1st Crossover Composition Award (today Progressive Classical Music Award), to enrich and broaden the repertoire for two violins.
 In 2012 the Twiolins were awarded the “Helene-Hecht-Preis” for their efforts.
 2011 they released the CD VIRTUOSO featuring the winning works, followed by the CDs SUNFIRE and SECRET PLACES after every three years.

 They play both a violin from Martin Schleske.